Webhooks Setup

 Code Samples

-The following JSP examples show how a merchant can capture and log the IPN data sent from BlueSnap.
-These IPN receiver examples check whether the IPN comes from BlueSnap servers, decode and parse the IPN, and then print the IPN to a log.
-There is a separate IPN receiver example for Production and Sandbox, with the relevant IP addresses per environment.
+The following Jakarata Server Pages (JSP) examples capture and log webhook data sent from BlueSnap.
+These webhook receiver examples verify that the webhook comes from BlueSnap servers, decode and parse the IPN, and then print the webhook to a log.
+There is a separate webhook receiver example for production and sandbox environments, with the relevant IP addresses per environment:

 <%@page import="java.util.Arrays"%>